uw-it-aca/uw-foodalert/README.md

 `cd uw-foodalert`

-`npm install .`

-Run Webpack to compile the project's frontend code:

-`npx webpack`

 Use docker-compose to build the app container:

 `docker-compose build app`

 #### Installing Fixtures

 For the app to function correctly, the Allergen and SafeFood models must be populated with all relevant allergens and safe-to-share-foods respectively.
 Fixtures have been provided to load these models with example values.
-To load them, run the foolowing two commands:
+To load them, run the following two commands:

 `docker-compose run --rm app python manage.py loaddata Allergen --settings=sampleproj.settings.base` `docker-compose run --rm app python manage.py loaddata SafeFood --settings=sampleproj.settings.base`

-See Django documentation for instruction on populating these models with custom values and geneerating your own fixtures.
+See Django documentation for instruction on populating these models with custom values and generating your own fixtures.

 ### Running the tests
 This app has two test suites.
 One for the python backend and one for the JS frontend.

 To run the python tests: `docker-compose run --rm app python manage.py test foodalert --settings=sampleproj.settings.base`.

-To run the Javascript tests: `npx jest`.
+To run the Javascript tests:
+`npm install .`
+`npx jest`.

 Both commands must be run from repository root